-As we’ve mentioned many times, we don’t know, the world doesn’t know.
-Only time will tell, when and if it may be possible for us to continue on.
+As we’ve mentioned many times, we don’t know.
+The world doesn’t know.
+Only time will tell when and if it may be possible for us to continue.
 In the interim, we find ourselves often reading past posts, looking at photos, and watching videos, often chuckling over our past experiences.

 |Four “Big Daddy” kudus stopped by with one female, all vying for her attention.
 They were more interested in her than pellets.|

-But, the present is what we have to deal with and face full-on which right now means an abscessed tooth that is quite bothersome.
-Before we left South Africa one year ago, in May 2019, and three months after I’d had triple coronary bypass surgery I went to our wonderful dentist in Komatipoort to see if she could work on a tooth that was bothering me a little.
+But, the present is what we have to deal with and face full-on, which right now means an abscessed tooth that is quite bothersome.
+Before we left South Africa one year ago, in May 2019, and three months after I’d had triple coronary bypass surgery, I went to our excellent dentist in Komatipoort to see if she could work on a tooth that was bothering me a little.

-Trusting Luzanne as much as I do I took her advice to heart (literally and figuratively) to wait at least a year for any invasive dental work which in this case, most likely would require a root canal and crown.
+Trusting Luzanne as much as I do, I took her advice to heart (literally and figuratively) to wait at least a year for any invasive dental work that most likely would require a root canal and crown.

 Since it wasn’t bothering me much, other than an occasional twinge when I chewed down on it, I didn’t give it another thought until about a few weeks ago when my face, particularly my right cheek, was feeling funny, more of a dull ache than a sharp pain, coming and going throughout the day.